mpatacchiola/neuroc/README.md

 5. If everything is right you will find the shared and static libraries (libneuroc.so, libneuroc.a) inside the folder *bin/lib*
 6. Write `sudo make install` and press Enter
 7. The installation is complete, the libraries were copied inside the system folder and they are ready to be used
-8. To remove the library you have to write `make clean` in the terminal, it will delete all the files produced during the installation
+8. To remove the library you have to write `sudo make clean` in the terminal, it will delete all the files produced during the installation

 Using the library